 - staying flexible and stretching when sitting for long periods

-- practicing good posture to reduce stress on the spine
+- practicing proper posture to reduce stress on the spine

-Practicing good posture, exercising regularly, and healthful eating can often improve back pain without speaking with a doctor.
+Practicing proper posture, exercising regularly, and following a balanced diet can often improve back pain without seeking medical help.

-A person should consult with a healthcare professional if they have back pain that worsens over time or accompanies other symptoms, such as bowel or bladder control issues.
+A person should, however, consult a healthcare professional if they have back pain that worsens over time or accompanies other symptoms, such problems with bowel or bladder control.

-People experiencing severe back pain following trauma or physical exertion may also need to speak with a doctor.
+People experiencing severe back pain following trauma or physical exertion may also need to contact a doctor.

-Herniated disks can cause pain, numbness, and mobility issues.
-Treatments may include combinations of medication, physical therapy, and self-care.
+Treatment may include a combination of medication, physical therapy, and self-care.

-In severe cases of herniated disks, a person may need surgery.
+In severe cases, a person may need surgery.